yasinbastug/BounCourseAdvisorBot/README.md

-# App Project
+# Boğaziçi University Course Advisor Bot

-This repository contains the code for the App Project, focusing on the generation and answering functionality.
+This repository contains the code for the Course Advisor Bot, which helps students find and get information about courses.

 ## Project Structure